pablovarela/terraform-provider-slack/docs/resources/usergroup.md

 }
 ```

-Note that if a channel if removed from the `channels` list users are
+Note that if a channel is removed from the `channels` list users are
-**not** removed from the channels.
+**not** removed from the channel.
 In order to keep the users in the
-groups and it the channel in sync set `permanent_users` in the channel:
+groups and in the channel in sync set `permanent_users` in the channel:

 ```hcl
 resource "slack_usergroup" "my_group" {